BryceDMonaco/CS-328/README.md

 **Project 2** - CAT-apult is an Angry Birds-style game with various physics puzzles.
 It features multiple levels as well.
 CAT-apult can be played here: https://simmer.io/@BMonaco/project2-catapult

 **Project 3** - Brick and Shorty is a single player puzzle game where the player must use each character's abilities to solve various puzzles.
-Most of the programming was done by myself (Bryce Monaco) while puzzle design and programming for various puzzle components was done by Alex Kastanek. *As of 12/4/17 the game is not yet released, the README will be updated with more information when it is available.*
+Most of the programming was done by myself (Bryce Monaco) while puzzle design and programming for various puzzle components was done by Alex Kastanek.
+The game can be played here: https://simmer.io/@BMonaco/brickandshorty

 **Fort (Project 4)** - (README will be updated with more information as the project is worked on)